-2.1 Primary Teaching NTTF
+2.1.
+Primary Teaching NTTF

-- 2.1.1 Full time NTTF who have 1.0 positions where the primary purpose of the position is to provide instruction are expected to devote 90% of their efforts towards teaching and 10% towards service, unless otherwise indicated in their position description or in their annual letter of appointment. - 2.1.2 Part time NTTF who have a position hired at a level between 0.5 FTE and 1.0 FTE where the primary purpose of the position is to provide instruction are expected to devote 90% of their efforts towards teaching
+- 2.1.1.
+Full-Time NTTF who have 1.0 FTE positions, and where the primary purpose of the position is to provide instruction, are expected to devote 90% of their efforts towards teaching and 10% towards service, unless otherwise indicated in the job description. - 2.1.2.
+Part-Time NTTF who have less than 1.0 FTE positions, and where the primary purpose of the position is to provide instruction, are expected to devote 100% of their FTE to Teaching, unless otherwise indicated in the job description.